The Best Chewy Sourdough Chocolate Chip Cookies

 How to Store

-Store the cookies at room temperature in an airtight container for 2–3 days with a slice of bread or apple to help retain moisture.
+Store the baked cookies at room temperature in an airtight container for 2–3 days.
+Add a slice of bread or an apple wedge to the container to help retain moisture.

-For the best flavor and chewy texture, it’s best to use browned butter because it adds a nutty depth that regular butter just can’t match.
-Browning butter helps to remove extra moisture, so using melted butter will be too much moisture for this cookie recipe.
+For the best flavor and chewy texture, it’s highly recommended to use browned butter because it adds a nutty depth that regular butter just can’t match.
+However, if you’re in a pinch, regular butter can be used, but the cookies will not be quite as flavorful.
+If you love the taste of browned butter, you’ll also adore our Chewy Sourdough Brown Sugar Cookies.

 FULL RECIPE TUTORIAL